The Alley Light

 - Risotto — Ellen Searcy (reader)

-- Seafood Charcuterie Board — Kirk Smith (formerly, Commonwealth Restaurant and Sky Bar)
+- Seafood Charcuterie Board — Kirk Smith (formerly, Commonwealth Restaurant & Sky Bar)

 - Nelson County Gentleman — Liberty Kalergis (MAS)